-Here is some additional information on Silver Springs State Park that you may find useful:
+Here is additional information on Silver Springs State Park that you may find useful:

-• There are two dining options in Silver Springs: Spring Side Cafe and Paradise Treats.
+- There are two places to eat at the park: Spring Side Cafe and Paradise Treats

 We hope that you’ll visit Silver Springs State Park and take advantage of all the natural beauty and activities that it has to offer!

 Pin This Post for Later!